Acne Scarring and Tips to Avoid it

 Don’t Pick, Pop, or Squeeze Your Acne

 We understand and sympathise with the difficult task of leaving your face alone.
 The temptation to poke and prod your acne is hard to resist, to say the least.
 It is important that we do, however.
 The most common cause of scarring is when you pick at your acne.
-Constant picking can cause the acne to become infected or more inflamed, which in turn makes the acne grow deeper into your skin.
+Constant picking can cause the acne to become infected or inflamed, which in turn makes the acne grow deeper into your skin.
 If you pick at acne that has penetrated your dermis skin layer, there is a much higher chance that a scar will be left in its wake.

 Avoid Direct Exposure to Sunlight

 This does not mean you should stay indoors at all times.
 A little sunlight won’t hurt your acne, but if your skin remains under direct sunlight for a while, it will begin to dry out.
 When your skin dries out, the acne may break open or crack, leaving a scar.
-The best way to avoid this is to use a moisturizer day and night, as well as apply sunscreen to your acne before going outside.
+A way to avoid this is to use a moisturizer day and night, as well as apply sunscreen to your acne before going outside.

 Don’t be Afraid of Lasers

 In the event that your acne refuses to go away, or you already have scars, don’t be afraid to undergo laser treatment.
-Laser treatments, such as carbon laser rejuvenation, are an easy and risk-free means of removing acne and excessive oils from your skin.
-The laser is harmless and highly efficient at keeping your skin clean and acne-free.
+Laser treatments, such as carbon laser rejuvenation, are easy and risk-free means of removing acne and excessive oils from your skin.
+The laser is harmless and efficient at keeping your skin clean and acne-free.